Netatalk/netatalk/doc/manual/Installation.md

   The recommended version is 5.3, the final release under the permissive Sleepycat license, and therefore the most widely distributed version.

+- iniparser

+  The iniparser library is used to parse the configuration files.
+  At least version 3.0 is required, while 4.0 or later is recommended.

 - libevent

   Internal event callbacks in the netatalk service controller daemon are